A Quaint Market(Pintoresco Mercado)

 They would meet with a friend who also found it fine to pay extra for history and culture.
 The friend had met a girl on the way to the café who joined him in taking several rounds without the two foreigners and he and her were running a successful campaign by the time they had joined.

 "What took you so long this time?" the friend asked.

-"I made us stop to pick up cigars," he said.
+"I made us stop to pick up cigars," the foreigner said.